steven16882007/graphiti/mcp_server/README.md

 ```

-## Integrating with the Cursor IDE
+## Example: Integrating with Cursor IDE

 To integrate the Graphiti MCP Server with the Cursor IDE, follow these steps: